The Blue Train is one of the world’s great luxury trains, running 994 miles between Pretoria and Cape Town.

 The unfolding journey is shown on a TV screen in the club car and on one of the TV channels in guest suites.
 Service is professional and experienced.

-Our butler during our 2011 trip, Jan September, has served the likes of Nelson Mandela, Desmond Tutu and Margaret Thatcher during his 30 years on The Blue Train.
-When Owen Hardy last rode it in 1998, he raved about the chef.
-This trip, he and Eleanor were delighted to meet her in person (photo here).
+The train boasts many famous passengers, including Nelson Mandela, Desmond Tutu and Margaret Thatcher.
+When Owen Hardy rode The Blue Train in 1998, he raved about the chef.
+He and Eleanor were delighted to meet the chef in person years later.
 She is still making her “chocolate pot” dessert beloved by Mandela and many others.

-Latest News: Click here for owners Owen and Eleanor Hardys’ blog about their recent Blue Train adventure.
+Latest News: Read owners Owen and Eleanor Hardys’ blog about their Blue Train adventure.

 Meals are served in the 42-seat diner in two seatings and include delicious African and continental cuisine.
 Dining and service are gracious.
 Meals are multi-course and tasty.
 The wine list is outstanding.
-And in a fairly recent change, matching other rivals in the luxury travel industry, The Blue Train now includes all alcoholic beverages throughout your journey both in the bar and in the dining room.
+The Blue Train now includes all alcoholic beverages throughout your journey both in the bar and in the dining room.
 Breakfast or dinner can be served either in your compartment or in the dining car.
 Snacks and drinks can be served in your compartment at any time.

 The Blue Train can accommodate vegetarian, Halaal, Kosher or other special dietary requirements, which should be specified when you make your reservation.

 You can call your butler any time of day or night from your in-room phone.
 A major plus of the journey is the train staff itself — professional and experienced.
 The two engineers who are always on board the train love to talk to passengers about the train.
-While on board, please contact them.
 A camera mounted on the front of both trains gives guests a driver’s-eye-view of the scenery ahead.
-The unfolding journey is shown on a TV screen in the club car and on one of the TV channels available in guest suites.to top
+The unfolding journey is shown on a TV screen in the club car and on one of the TV channels available in guest suites.